OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 | -r   | Number of retries when contacting Azure service                      |
 +------+----------------------------------------------------------------------+

-Additionally you must define your credentials, the Azure location to be used and the maximum capacity that you want OpenNebula to deploy on Azure.
-In order to do this, edit the file ``/etc/one/az_driver.conf``:
+Azure driver has his own configuration file with a few options ready to customize, take a look inside your opennebula etc folder, edit the file ``/etc/one/az_driver.conf``:

 .. code::

-    default:
+    proxy_uri:
-        region_name: "West Europe"
+    instance_types:
-        pem_management_cert: <path-to-your-vonecloud-pem-certificate-here>
+        ExtraSmall:
-        subscription_id: <your-subscription-id-here>
+            cpu: 1
-        management_endpoint:
+            memory: 0.768
-        capacity:
+        Small:
-            Small: 5
+            cpu: 1
-            Medium: 1
+            memory: 1.75
-            Large: 0
+        Medium:
-    west-europe:
+            cpu: 2
-        region_name: "West Europe"
+            memory: 3.5
-        pem_management_cert: <path-to-your-vonecloud-pem-certificate-here>
+        Large:
-        subscription_id: <your-subscription-id-here>
+            cpu: 4
-        management_endpoint:
+            memory: 7.0
-        capacity:
+        ExtraLarge:
-            Small: 5
+            cpu: 8
-            Medium: 1
+            memory: 14.0
-            Large: 0
+        ...

-In the above file, each region represents an `Azure datacenter <http://matthew.sorvaag.net/2011/06/windows-azure-data-centre-locations/>`__ (Microsoft doesn't provide an official list). (see the :ref:`multi site region account section <azg_multi_az_site_region_account_support>` for more information.
+In the above file, each instance_type represents the physical resources that Azure will serve.

 If the OpenNebula frontend needs to use a proxy to connect to the public Internet you also need to configure the proxy in that file.
 The parameter is called ``proxy_uri``.
 Authenticated proxies are not supported, that is, the ones that require user name and password.
 For example, if the proxy is in ``10.0.0.1`` and its port is ``8080`` the configuration line should read: